Justice League Unlimited

-Justice League Unlimited (JLU) is an American superhero animated television series that was produced by Warner Bros.
-Animation and aired on Cartoon Network.
-Featuring a wide array of superheroes from the DC Comics universe, and specifically based on the Justice League superhero team, it is a direct sequel to the previous Justice League animated series and picks up around two years after it.
+Justice League Unlimited (JLU) is an American animated superhero television series produced by Warner Bros.
+Animation with DC Comics (in season 3) and aired on Cartoon Network.
+Featuring a wide array of superheroes from the DC Universe, and specifically based on the Justice League superhero team, it is a direct sequel to the previous Justice League animated series and picks up around two years after it.
 JLU debuted on July 31, 2004, on Toonami and ended on May 13, 2006.

 It is the eighth and final series of the DC Animated Universe, serving as the conclusion to a shared universe which began with Batman: The Animated Series.
-Much like its predecessor series, it is a prequel to Batman Beyond.
-Notably, it is the most continuity heavy show of the DC Animated Universe, and weaves together characters and plot lines from past series.
+Notably, it is the most continuity-heavy show of the DC Animated Universe, and weaves together characters and plot lines from past series.
+Justice League Unlimited received critical acclaim.

-Justice League Unlimited received critical acclaim, with praise towards its writing, storylines, themes, voice acting, action scenes, and exploration of the larger DC universe.

 Overview

-According to animator Bruce Timm, the series finale of Justice League, "Starcrossed", was originally planned to be the final episode of the series; however, Cartoon Network ordered the production of a successor, titled Justice League Unlimited.
-Taking place shortly after its predecessor ended, it features a greatly expanded League, in which the characters from the original series—now referred to as "founding members"—are joined by many other superheroes from the DC Universe; in the first episode, well over 50 characters appear.
+According to producer Bruce Timm, the series finale of Justice League, "Starcrossed", was possibly meant to be the final episode of the series; however, Cartoon Network ordered the production of season 3 and 4.
+The network wanted the show to be rebranded, including changing the episode format, so instead of two-part episode stories, the standard half an hour format was used.
+Additionally, alongside the name change, the show features a greatly expanded League, in which the characters from the original series—now referred to as "founding members"—are joined by many other superheroes from the DC Universe; in the first episode, well over 50 characters appear.
 A number of these were heroes who had made guest appearances in Justice League, but many heroes and other characters made their first animated appearances in this series.
 The general format of each episode is to have a small team assemble to deal with a particular situation, with a focus on both action and character interaction.
 This extension of the Justice League was originally planned to be explained in a planned direct-to-video feature film, but the project never materialized.